Fire and life safety regulations relating to temporary carnivals, fairs and festivals (see “Definition” section below).

 A reply email will be sent to you stating whether your application has been approved or if additional information is required.
 Once the application and any required documentation is reviewed and approved by the Inspection Services Section of SBC Fire, a written and signed approval letter can be provided if it is needed.

-Once all information is deemed adequate and your initial set up plan is approved, applicant will be notified via email to contact the appropriate Santa Barbara County fire station to schedule a safety inspection, which is required prior to permit issuance.
+Once all information is deemed adequate and your initial set up plan is approved, applicant will be notified via email to contact the appropriate Santa Barbara County Fire Inspector to schedule a safety inspection, which is required prior to permit issuance.

-The Event Host is to contact the local SBC fire station at least 24 hours PRIOR TO SETUP to arrange a time for site inspection of the event site.
+The Event Host is to contact the designated SBC Fire Inspector at least 24 hours PRIOR TO SETUP to arrange a time for site inspection of the event site.
 The site inspection date and time should be sufficiently in advance of the event so that if there are problems or standing violations, they can be corrected after the site inspection and prior to start of event.

-If you not have internet access or email capability, you may print up the application and mail or fax completed application with site plan to Santa Barbara County Fire Department, 4410 Cathedral Oaks Road, Santa Barbara, CA 93110.
-FAX # 805-961-5563 attention: Inspection Services Section.
+If you do not have internet access or email capability, you may print the application and mail the completed application with site plan to Santa Barbara County Fire Department Inspection Services, 1676 Oak Street, Solvang, CA 93463.

 To obtain a Special Event Application, click on the button below.